Picky eating can be so overwhelming! It doesn’t have to be with this one simple strategy. Affiliate links used below.

 What Does Pressure Look Like

 Well, pressuring kids to eat comes in many forms.
-One of my favorite feeding books, (affiliate link) Helping Your Child with Extreme Picky Eating, talks about this extensively.
+One of my favorite feeding books, Helping Your Child with Extreme Picky Eating, talks about this extensively.
 If you are interested in an easy read geared towards parents that fully explains the loads of research that support not pressuring kids to eat, I highly recommend this book.
 I’m not going to go into as much detail, but let me share some examples:

 - “Broccoli is good for you, just have a bite.”